retanar/retanar.github.io/2025-05-sciadv-ban/index.md

 # How to get banned from the main SciAdv server and regret nothing

-or Records of a certain SciAdv fan or From Retanar to goddamned everyone
+or Records of a certain SciAdv fan
+or From Retanar to goddamned everyone

-an imprecise chronological story of events in my life during 2020-2025
+An imprecise chronological story of events in my life during 2020-2025.

+First published in June 2025.

+#### Note

+This page will be updated, and may be rewritten or deleted.
+Link to this page may be changed.
+The git repository's history may be changed or removed.
+I cannot guarantee anything.
+If you want this page to not be lost or want to preserve it as it is right now, you are welcome to download it as HTML or copy the repository.

 ### Introduction